Research Transcription Service

 2. I understand that the transcription service is only for authorized users and authorized use of the service.
 The transcription service is monitored for use, auditing, and security purposes.

-3. The transcription file derived from an interview or data file is at least as sensitive as the input file, and are governed by the same IRB protocol.
+3. The transcription file derived from an interview or data file are considered as sensitive as the input files, and are governed by the same IRB protocol.
 By using the system, you acknowledge that you will abide by your IRB protocol requirements.

 5. Any device connecting to this service must follow the University of Chicago’s End User Device Policy.